noiseprotocol/noise_spec/noise.md

  * 2-byte length field for the handshake message
  * 56-byte Curve448 ephemeral public key
  * Encrypted payload - minimum 18 bytes (2 for padding length, 16 for MAC; more if padding or handshake extensions are sent)
- * 16-byte ChaChaPoly MAC for payload ciphertext

 Following this are any number of application messages:

  * 1-byte zero branch number for application message
  * 2-byte length field for application message
- * Payload ciphertext - minimimum 2 bytes for padding length
+ * Encrypted payload - minimum 18 bytes
- * 16-byte ChaChaPoly MAC

 The final application message is the same, except with branch number 1 instead of 0.